-The goal of this organization is a fundraising effort, to erect a memorial statue in memory of local World War 1 Flying Ace, Captain A. Roy Brown, who was credited with the downing of Baron Von Richtofen, "The Red Baron" on April 21st, 1918.
+The goal of this organization is a fundraising effort, to erect a memorial statue in memory of local World War 1 Flying Ace, Captain A. Roy Brown, who was credited with the downing of Baron Manfred von Richthofen, "The Red Baron" on April 21st, 1918.

 Carleton Place, with a population of just 4,300 produced 23 military pilots during the First World War.
-Eight of these achieved the status of 'Ace' with a combined 93 victories.
+Eight of these achieved the status of "Ace" with a combined 93 victories.
 A total of 199 Canadians received the Distinguished Service Cross.
 Seven pilots from Carleton Place received this award.
-Capt A. Roy Brown received the honour twice, and was inducted into the Canadian Aviation Hall of Fame.
+Capt A. Roy Brown received the honour twice, and was inducted as a Member of Canada's Aviation Hall of Fame in 2015.
 The monument will include several plaques detailing the story of the local First World War pilots.

 Rise of Flight: The Death of the Red Baron